Selecting the right lightweight metal13 November 2023

 - Complex, light, and strong components such as those found in engines can easily be moulded out of magnesium.

 Exciting developments in magnesium alloys, manufacturing methods and coating technologies are making magnesium an increasingly viable candidate for a strong, lightweight, and cost-effective solution.

-Titanium is significantly stronger than both aluminium and magnesium, although its higher density means that strength-to-weight ratios for the three metals tend to be similar.
+Titanium is significantly stronger (220 MPa) than both aluminium and magnesium, although its higher density means that strength-to-weight ratios for the three metals tend to be similar.
 It is often the first port of call for engineers looking to replace steel in a lightweighting exercise for stressed components.
-It has the additional advantage of being highly corrosion-resistant and also has very high biocompatibility.

-Unfortunately the high cost of extraction and fabrication may rule out its use for the general consumer market and a number of industries.
+Titanium also has a high cost of extraction and fabrication, which may rule out its use for the general consumer market and a number of industries.

 - On ship hulls, submarines, and other structures exposed to seawater, due to its high corrosion-resistance